Deloitte Access Economics

-This Weekly Economic Briefing is written by two senior Deloitte Economists, David Rumbens from Deloitte Access Economics in Australia and Ian Stewart Deloitte's Chief Economist in the UK.
+The Weekly Economic Briefing is written by David Rumbens, from Deloitte Access Economics in Australia, and Ian Stewart, Deloitte's Chief Economist in the UK.
 They provide a personal view on topical financial and economic issues.

 The state of the Australian water sector

 Commentary and results from the AWA/Deloitte State of the Water Sector Survey 2012

 Australia is one of the world’s hottest and driest continents, and as such water will always be an important issue.
 The Deloitte State of the Water Sector Survey provides unique insight into the views of water sector professionals across the country.